 Notice how many words to describe scent can also be used to describe taste: sweet, fruity, rich, balsamic, creamy, zesty, citrus, herbal.
 This is no accident.
 So, before you intoxicate those around you with your aroma, what do you choose to intoxicate yourself with?
 A sweet and enigmatic dark rum and coke?
 A sophisticated and deep whisky-soda?
 A fresh and light mojito?
 Or a cheeky rhubarb-infused gin and tonic?
 Match the colour of your preferred poison to the tint of the liquid that composes your perfume.
 Next, consider the bottle of your favourite drink.
 Take a bottle of Hennessy X.O as an example.
 It’s a classic, ornate, but not enough to distract you from the hypnotic, deep amber glow of its content.
 This would be matched wonderfully with Coco by Chanel, inspired by Gabrielle Chanel herself, who “cultivated the art of paradox.
 The woman behind an understated, pared-down style that revolutionised women’s fashion [who was] equally fond of the baroque style”.

 2) Spray on either side of your neck, lift your hair and close your eyes.
 Does it make you feel sensual?

 A saccharine scent could be deliciously enticing on a perfume tester strip.
 But, when you atomise it and allow your body heat to pervade the droplets on your skin, you may find that you feel like an iced-cupcake in a shop window, on a hot, sweaty day.
-Equally, it could also make you feel like spending your afternoon with leisure, having a Corinthia high-tea of Cornish cream, strawberry preserve and scones.
+Equally, it could also make you feel like a leisurely afternoon, having a Corinthia high-tea of Cornish cream, strawberry preserve and scones.

 Closing your eyes will heighten your senses as you are transported by the scent to where, and how far, it will take you : melting cupcake in shop window?
 Or high tea in the grandeur of Whitehall?